xappublic/sopera-dita-framework/trunk/docs/README.txt

 Known issues
 1. If "ant not found" message is shown, you have to run forjavaapp.bat and convert.jar from project folder.
+2. Doctype must be written in one line.